 I can’t believe it’s March already!
-And I can’t think of a more perfect design for the month than this lucky shamrock!
+And I can’t think of a more perfect design for the month than this lucky Shamrock Tunisian Crochet Dishcloth!

 Just joining us?
 You can learn more about our Tunisian Dishcloth Crochet Along you can get all the details in my post here.
 And don’t be discouraged if you have never tried Tunisian crochet; this is the perfect opportunity to learn!
 You can check out my free series Learn Tunisian Crochet in a Week.

 Part of the fun of a crochet along is sharing our projects and encouraging each other along so be sure to share your dishcloths in the P2P Ravelry group, Facebook group, or on social media with the hashtag #P2PdishclothCAL so we can all see each other’s projects.

 Hello all!
 March is the time of year when most of us think of St. Patrick’s Day and/or March Madness.
 However, for me, I’m thinking about business tax returns that must go out by the 15th, making sure those returns not being submitted are extended, and completing the literally 1,000 plus personal tax returns by the April deadline.
 This can make me very stressed out and cranky.
 One of the things that I do to help me relax and get through the 14 hour days without snapping at a very rude client (true story :/) is to take a few minutes around lunch time and do a little crocheting.
 This month’s pattern is one that I completed over the course of a few days during my few minutes of spare time at lunch.
 It’s very festive and evokes a feeling of spring (even though as I write this it is 71 degrees and I have the window open).
 I hope everyone enjoys the pattern and please don’t forget to post pictures of your finished projects!